heyvaldemar/heyValdemar/README.md

 # My Courses

-🎓 Dive into my [comprehensive IT courses]({{site.baseurl}}/courses/) designed for enthusiasts and professionals alike.
+🎓 Dive into my [comprehensive IT courses](https://www.heyvaldemar.com/courses/) designed for enthusiasts and professionals alike.
 Whether you're looking to master Docker, conquer Kubernetes, or advance your DevOps skills, my courses provide a structured pathway to enhancing your technical prowess.

 🔑 [Each course](https://www.udemy.com/user/heyvaldemar/) is built from the ground up with real-world scenarios in mind, ensuring that you gain practical knowledge and hands-on experience.
 From beginners to seasoned professionals, there's something here for everyone to elevate their IT skills.

 # My Services

-💼 Take a look at my [service catalog]({{site.baseurl}}/services/) and find out how we can make your technological life better.
+💼 Take a look at my [service catalog](https://www.heyvaldemar.com/services/) and find out how we can make your technological life better.
 Whether it's increasing the efficiency of your IT infrastructure, advancing your career, or expanding your technological horizons — I'm here to help you achieve your goals.
 From DevOps transformations to building gaming computers — let's make your technology unparalleled!

+# Patreon Exclusives

+Join my [Patreon](https://www.patreon.com/heyvaldemar){:target="_blank"} and dive deep into the world of Docker and DevOps with exclusive content tailored for IT enthusiasts and professionals.
+As your experienced guide, I offer a range of membership tiers designed to suit everyone from newbies to IT experts.

 # My Recommendations